-In the Money part of the course students will consider responsible money management, including knowing their spending habits, how to budget and what to do if they are in debt.
-Other topics include warranties, scams, gambling, online shopping and mobile phone plans.
+In this part of the course, students will consider responsible money management, including knowing their spending habits, top tips for saving money, budgeting, and what to do if they are in debt.
+Other topics include goods and services; contracts and warranties; mobile phone plans; online shopping; scams, fraud and identity theft; the influence of marketing; understanding credit cards; tax returns; and gambling.